 |Accumulated total in fixed account (A)||Accumulated total in flexible amount (B)||Total cash out at maturity = A + B|

 At 31, Amber decides to get married.
 At this point, she has already maintained her endowment plan for 10 years.
-She can withdraw from her flexible account from Years 2 to 9, which amounts to approximately S$29,000, with interest of 3%.
-This is enough to cover most wedding expenses.
+She can withdraw from her flexible account from Years 2 to 9, which amounts to approximately S$29,000, with interest of 3%, enough to cover most wedding expenses.

 Five years later, at 36, Amber decides to start a family.
 Her endowment plan has also matured, paying out all the premiums she had paid over 15 years plus interest, less the amount withdrawn in Year 10.
 Amber decides to use this money to prepare for the arrival of her new child.